a

 Presence, Touch, and Movement: Gestalt Therapy as Dance

-Within a contemplative, body- and tango-oriented approach to Gestalt therapy—referred to as Relationship That Can Be Danced (Bdmtk)—eight phases of archetypal encounters are explored and shaped through individual and collective presence and through the tango-specific way of walking known as El Caminar.
-These phases are described as: noticing, positioning, arriving, giving impulse, responding, accompanying, and gathering.
+Within a contemplative, body- and tango-oriented gestalt-informed approach—referred to as Relationship That Can Be Danced (Bdmtk)—eight phases of archetypal encounters are explored and shaped through individual and collective presence and through the tango-specific way of walking known as El Caminar.
+These phases are described as noticing, positioning, arriving, giving impulse, responding, accompanying, and gathering.
 Within the contact cycle, they correspond to pre-contact, initiation of contact, full contact, and post-contact.

 Participants may attend with or without a partner.
 No dance experience is required.